-The Federal Trade Commission has shut down yet another credit card interest rate reduction scam – showing that not all balance transfer offers are created equal.
+The Federal Trade Commission has shut down yet another l0w rate credit card scam – showing that not all balance transfer offers are created equal.

 This one involved a company called National Card Monitor LLC.
 The FTC’s action happened in December 2012, and was the sixth credit card interest rate scheme the FTC had identified in just over a month.